flutter/engine/impeller/docs/faq.md

   * Please also report any performance regressions.
 * What does it mean for an Impeller platform to be "in preview".
 How long will be the preview last?
-  * The team is focused on getting one platform right at the time.
+  * The team is focused on getting one platform right at a time.
 This includes ensuring all fidelity issues are fixed, performance issues addressed, and compatibility with plugins guaranteed.
   * When the team believes that the majority of Flutter applications will